-+ Soundfly is expanding!
-Get all the help you need to achieve your digital creative goals in video editing and production, graphic design and illustration, social media marketing, and of course music and audio production with a Soundfly Pro.
++ Have you checked out Upcurrent yet?
+Get all the help you need to achieve your digital creative goals in video editing and production, graphic design and illustration, social media marketing, and of course music and audio production with an Upcurrent Pro.
 Check out our new digital creative areas here!

 There are probably a few different things that come to mind when brainstorming must-haves for a professional musical career — high-quality recordings, top gear, equipment for your home studio… but have you ever considered a camera?